 Today's headlines scream a warning about the current trade war between China and the USA.
 A mutual misunderstanding seems to have placed two economic giants on a collision course while the world holds it breath and trembles.
-It is, therefore, all the more important to remember a time when China and the US fought together during the Second World War.
+It is, therefore, all the more important to remember a time when China and the US fought together as allies during the Second World War.

 In order to understand the USA one must understand a bit about World War II history.
 That is why all American high school students are taught about World War II.
 The same is true for China as well.
 In order to understand China today one must understand a bit about her experience in the Second World War.

 China had a particularly long and brutal experience in World War II which can be explored in books, in films and even in computer games.

 Rana Mitter's Forgotten Ally (published in 2014 by Mariner Books) is an excellent work on China's war (www.amzn.com/0544334507).
 The war cost around 14 million Chinese lives, caused a massive refugee flight and led directly to Mao's Communist Party victory in 1949.
 His book points out that there were three principal sides during the war.
 First, there was the notoriously corrupt Nationalist government led by Chiang Kai-shek (who became known as "Cash my check").
 Chiang was supported by his American educated wife Song Meiling (Madame Chiang) who spoke English with a Georgia accent.
 Then there was the young Communist revolutionary Mao Zedong who led his forces in the mountainous region near Yan'an.
 In 1941 Chiang declared that "Communism is a disease of the heart, the Japanese are but a disease of the skin."
 Finally, there was a significant third Chinese group that did not really object to a mild skin condition.
 This group favored collaboration with the Japanese invaders and was led by Wang Jingwei who formed a collaborationist or Vichy style government based in Nanjing from 1938.